alphamarket/zg/README.md

 <b>Title</b><br />
 Create new project.
 <b>Description</b><br />
-This command will creates new project and its initial files and directories such as:
+This command will creates new project and its initial files and directories are:
 * application
 	* appBootstrap.php
 	* appRoutes.php
-* module/defaultModule
+* modules/defaultModule
 	* controller
 		* indexController.php
 	* views/layout